Barbara Carle: Biography

-Born to American and French parents in Peshawar, Pakistan, she spent most her childhood and adolescence abroad (Pakistan, Colombia, India, Bangladesh, Iran, Thailand, Libya, France, Italy) as she grew up in a diplomatic family.
+Born to American and French parents in Peshawar, Pakistan, Carle spent most her childhood and adolescence abroad (Pakistan, Colombia, India, Bangladesh, Iran, Thailand, Libya, France, Italy) as she grew up in a diplomatic family.

 She obtained a doctorate in Italian Literature with specializations in French and Comparative Literature at Columbia University, New York City in 1988.
 Her dissertation was on Giuseppe Ungaretti and Paul Valéry.

 Creative works

+Veemenze, Marietti1820, Bologna, November 2024, 198 pp., Preface Viaggio nell'interno by Paolo Valesio Paolo Valesio, p.
+9-19.

+Vestigia, Poesie in italiano e inglese, Caramanica Editore, March 2023,152 pp.

-Touching What Remains/Toccare quello che resta, Poesie in inglese e in italiano, Seconda edizione, Ghenomena Poesia 9, 2021, 150 pp., with a postface by Domenico Adriano.
+Touching What Remains/Toccare quello che resta, Poesie in inglese e in italiano, Seconda edizione, Ghenomena Poesia 9, 2021, 150 pp., with an updated postface by Domenico Adriano.